jbousquie/whisper_api/README.md

 Requests without a valid Authorization header will be rejected with a 401 Unauthorized response.

 Note: Currently, the API uses a dummy verification that accepts any token, but the header must be present and properly formatted.
+Users can implement their own token validation mechanism by customizing the `validate_token` function in the `authentication.rs` file.

 Authentication can be disabled by setting `ENABLE_AUTHORIZATION=false` in the configuration file or environment variables.
 When disabled, requests will be accepted without any Authorization header.